-The manager hearing the case / panel should also consider whetheran appropriate and sufficient investigation has been undertaken and a fair and reasonable procedure followed.
+The Manager / Panel hearing the case should also consider whether an appropriate and sufficient Investigation has been undertaken and a fair and reasonable procedure followed.

-The case for the School will usually be presented by the manager who commissioned the investigation, or their nominee.
+The case for the School will usually be presented by the Manager, Commissioning Officer, or their nominee.
 The Employee will have an opportunity to present their case.
 Witnesses may be presented by either party.

-A workplace colleague or trade union representative may accompany an Employee to the hearing.
+A workplace colleague or Trade Union Representative may accompany an Employee to the Hearing.

-The arrangements for hearings are set out in Appendix B
+The arrangements for hearings are set out in Appendix C

-16 The Outcome of the Hearing and Disciplinary Sanctions
+16. The Outcome of the Hearing and Disciplinary Sanctions